By Barry Keate

 As far back as 1988, researchers were aware that CoQ10 was effective in promoting recovery from acute sudden deafness.
 A Japanese study was conducted on guinea pigs with acute sensorineural hearing loss artificially induced by hypoxia (lack of oxygen) conditions.
 The results showed that CoQ10 “is effective in promoting recovery from damage in auditory hairs as well as preventing respiratory metabolic impairment of hair cells due to hypoxia.”
 12

-Based on recent findings that CoQ10 can also be effective for treating hypertension, muscular dystrophy and neurodegenerative diseases, researchers in Berlin, Germany decided to study its effects on people with tinnitus.13 The study involved 20 patients with tinnitus and lasted for 16 weeks.
-Researchers recorded CoQ10 levels before the study began and used the Tinnitus Questionnaire (TQ) to evaluate efficacy.
+Based on recent findings that CoQ10 can also be effective for treating hypertension, muscular dystrophy and neurodegenerative diseases, researchers in Berlin, Germany decided to study its effects on people with tinnitus.
+13 The study involved 20 patients with tinnitus and lasted for 16 weeks.
+Researchers recorded CoQ10 levels before the study began and used the Tinnitus Handicap Inventory (THI) to evaluate efficacy.
 Patients were given 100 mg three times daily.

-At the end of the study they found mean plasma concentration of CoQ10 significantly increased and was still elevated 4 weeks after the study ended.
-No statistical differences in Tinnitus Questionnaire scores were recorded.
+At the end of the study, they found mean plasma concentration of CoQ10 significantly increased and was still elevated 4 weeks after the study ended.
+No statistical differences in the THI scores were recorded.